 Today’s Liberty are stuck in a bit of a down time, but you better believe they’ll scrap their way as many wins as possible.

-Sports betting is legal in New York, but it can only be done at one of the state's brick-and-mortar sites that allows sportsbook action.
-The wait for online sports betting in New York continues despite the U.S. Supreme Court’s 2018 decision to repeal the nationwide sports gambling ban.
+Yes: Sports betting is legal in New York, but it can only be done at one of the state's brick-and-mortar sites that allows sportsbook action.
+NY online sports betting launched on Saturday, Jan.
+8, 2022, at 9 a.m.
+ET.
+As of Jan.
+17, 2022, five mobile sportsbook apps are available to use: FanDuel, DraftKings, Caesars, BetMGM and BetRivers.

 Who Can Bet on Sports in New York?